-The Mancos Project is an off-stream reservoir in southwestern Colorado, completed in 1948 at a cost of \$3.9 million, of which \$0.9 million is reimbursable and \$0.885 million has been repaid by the Mancos Water Conservancy District (District).
-The District has one final payment which will be due on December 31, 2013.
+The Mancos Project is an off-stream reservoir in southwestern Colorado completed in 1948 at a cost of \$3.9 million, all of which has been repaid by the Mancos Water Conservancy District (District).
 The project was authorized under the Water Conservation and Utilization Act (P.L.
 76-398), as amended.
 It consists of Jackson Gulch Dam, a 10,000 acre-foot reservoir, an inlet canal, and an outlet canal.
 The District constructed and operates a 260-kilowatt powerplant at Jackson Gulch Dam under a lease of power privilege contract.
 The project provides supplementary irrigation water for approximately 13,746 acres and municipal and industrial water for the town of Mancos, the surrounding area, and Mesa Verde National Park.
 Responsibility for the operation and maintenance of project facilities was transferred to the District by contract in 1963.
 The term "operation and maintenance" includes replacement, as specified in Reclamation's Report to the Congress, Annual Costs of Bureau of Reclamation Project Operation and Maintenance for Fiscal Years 1993-97, dated September 1998.
 The Mancos Project is more than 60 years old and many features are reaching the end of their design life.
 The canal system is in need of extraordinary maintenance and rehabilitation, and delivery of agricultural and municipal and industrial water could be affected if these repairs are not made.
 The District has completed a study through a private engineering firm to assess the project's needs and repair/replace facilities including canal lining and some canal reconstruction.